AvionosLLC/purge-surgeon/README.md

 ## Edge Grid Client API

-The Edge Grid Client API can be used without enabling (or in addition to) replication preprocessing to purge content from Akamai edge servers by CP code or cache tag.
+The Purge Surgeon API can be used without enabling (or in addition to) replication preprocessing to purge content from Akamai edge servers by CP code or cache tag.

-Using the [AEM Groovy Console](https://github.com/icfnext/aem-groovy-console), executing the following script would purge edge content for the CP codes "123" and "456":
+For example, using the [AEM Groovy Console](https://github.com/icfnext/aem-groovy-console), executing the following script would purge edge content for the CP codes "123" and "456":

 ```groovy
 def akamaiEdgeGridClient = getService("com.avionos.aem.akamai.purgesurgeon.client.AkamaiEdgeGridClient")